Optimal Computation in Anonymous Dynamic Networks: Leaderless and Stabilizing Algorithms

-We will use the procedure in \cref{l:algorithm1} as a subroutine in some of our algorithms.
-Its purpose is to construct a homogeneous system of $k-1$ independent linear equations involving the anonymities of all the $k$ nodes in a level of a process' view.
+Our basic technique makes use of the procedure in \cref{l:algorithm1}, which will be a subroutine of all algorithms presented in this section.
+The purpose of this procedure is to construct a homogeneous system of $k-1$ independent linear equations involving the anonymities of all the $k$ nodes in a level of an agent's vista (recall that a linear system is \emph{homogeneous} if all its constant terms are zero).
 We will first give some definitions.

+\mypar{Exposed nodes and strands.} In (a vista of) a history tree, if a node $v\in L_t$ has exactly one child (i.e., there is exactly one node $v'\in L_{t+1}$ such that $\{v,v'\}$ is a black edge), we say that $v$ is \emph{non-branching}.
+If $v$ has multiple children, it is \emph{branching} (thus, a leaf in a vista is neither branching nor non-branching).
+We emphasize that, if $v$ is a node of a vista $\mathcal V$ of a history tree $\mathcal H$, then $v$ may be branching in $\mathcal H$ but non-branching in $\mathcal V$.
+This happens if $v$ has multiple children in $\mathcal H$, but only one of them appears in $\mathcal V$.

+We say that two non-branching nodes $v_1,v_2\in L_t$, whose respective children are $v'_1,v'_2\in L_{t+1}$, are \emph{exposed} with multiplicity $(m_1, m_2)$ if the red edges $\{v'_1, v_2\}$ and $\{v'_2, v_1\}$ are present with multiplicities $m_1\geq 1$ and $m_2\geq 1$, respectively (see \cref{fig:exposed}).
+Again, the same two nodes may be exposed in a vista of a history tree, but not in the history tree itself.